satanas/unity-simple-http/README.md

 ## Donation

-SimpleHTTP is free and open source because I think that HTTP is something foundamental and basic for games nowadays, and there are no simple and free solutions to perform basic tasks like GET or POST.
+SimpleHTTP is free and open source because I think that HTTP is something fundamental and basic for games nowadays, and there are no simple and free solutions to perform basic tasks like GET or POST.
 However, I'm open to donations, and if you really love SimpleHTTP I'd really appreciate if you buy me a coffee to continue improving this small and simple client for the use of all of us.